-Analysis: Bullishness is currently near the long term average.
-In my view this chart should be looked at from a contrarian perspective at extremes.
-Given that sentiment is near the average my current interpretation of this chart is neutral.
+Source: © Merk Investments, Bloomberg Analysis: Bullishness is currently relatively high.
+In my view this chart should be looked at from a contrarian perspective, particularly at extremes.
+Given that bullish sentiment is relatively high my interpretation of this chart is neutral/negative for the market.
 Chart Framework: I'd get incrementally negative on this picture with sentiment near or above 70 and incrementally positive with sentiment near or below 30.
 The neutral range is between 40 and 60.

-Margin Debt

 Margin Debt and S&P 500 (top panel), 12 month change in Ratio of Margin Debt / S&P 500 (bottom panel)

+Source: © Merk Investments, Bloomberg

 Analysis: In the previous two major market tops for the S&P 500 (2000 and 2007), margin debt rose significantly relative to the equity market, possibly reflecting the euphoric phase of the bull market, or long positions switching from strong hands (unlevered) to weak hands (levered).
 Currently margin debt is not rising relative to the stock market (bottom panel), perhaps supportive of the idea that the bull market isn't over.
 Chart Framework: I'd get incrementally negative on the outlook for the S&P if YoY rate of change of the ratio (bottom panel) moved above 30.

 Correlation and Volatility Framework

 On the below diagram Correlation rises along the vertical axis from bottom to top, and Volatility rises on the horizontal axis from left to right

 Correlation and Volatility

-Source: © Merk Investments LLC

-Analysis: This is a very simple diagram to help visualize how volatility and correlation relate to the conventional concept of portfolio risk.
+Source: © Merk Investments LLC Analysis: This is a very simple diagram to help visualize how volatility and correlation relate to the conventional concept of portfolio risk.
 Volatility measures how much movement an individual asset has relative to itself, and correlation measures how much movement an individual asset has relative to other assets in a portfolio.
-For a given portfolio, the lower the volatility of each individual asset and the lower the correlation between the assets, the "lower risk" the portfolio will be, as measured by portfolio standard deviation-and vice versa for high volatility and high correlation.
-Counter-intuitively I would argue that longer-term investors might actually want to think the opposite way-that is to become cautious when asset portfolios appear low risk and consider opportunities when asset portfolios appear high risk.
+For a given portfolio, the lower the volatility of each individual asset and the lower the correlation between the assets, the "lower risk" the portfolio as measured by portfolio standard deviation-and vice versa for high volatility and high correlation.
+Counter-intuitively I would argue that longer-term investors might want to think the opposite way-that is, to become cautious when asset portfolios appear low risk and consider opportunities when asset portfolios appear high risk.
 To paraphrase Warren Buffett: it's better to be fearful when others are greedy and greedy when others are fearful.

-S&P 500 Correlation and Volatility
+S&P 500 Correlation and Volatility Avg.

-Avg.
 2-yr Correlation of GICS Sector Indexes to the S&P 500 Index and Avg.
 GICS Sector Index 1-yr realized volatility